What is Central Retinal Vein Occlusion (CRVO)?

 Why are follow-up visits necessary?

-Patients need to be seen at regular intervals because in about one-third of all cases, a severe form of glaucoma called neovascular glaucoma develops and eye pressure can rise to very high, dangerous levels.
+Patients need to be seen at regular intervals because in about one-third of all cases, a severe form of glaucoma called neovascular glaucoma develops and eye pressure can rise to very high, dangerous levels, which can cause irreversible damage to the optic nerve.
 If it looks like this is about to occur, a laser treatment and/or an injection of a VEGF inhibitor into the eye are necessary.
 Although these treatments can help prevent or control the glaucoma, they do not improve vision.
 In general, a patient should come back sooner than scheduled if there is ever a marked decrease in vision or eye pain.